MCP tools

 * Supports HTTP URLs from package registries (e.g., npm, PyPI)

-* Returns tile name, version, description, and installation command
+* Returns plugin name, version, description, and installation command

 **Example**